minimapletinytools/tinytools/arch.md

 The broadphase culling step is managed by the `BroadPhase` class which uses axis aligned bounding boxes (AABBs) to cull out anything outside the regions to be re-rendered.

-NOTE `BroadPhase` uses a linear search implementation and will be upgrade to a kd-tree implementation if that should ever make a meaningful difference.
+- NOTE `BroadPhase` uses a linear search implementation and will be upgrade to a kd-tree implementation if that should ever make a meaningful difference.

 ### Incremental Rendering

-Each update operation returns a list of modified elements and only the areas on the screen that are impacted by the modified elements are rerenders.
+Each update operation returns a list of modified elements and only the areas on the screen that are impacted by the modified elements are rerenderered.

 ### Caching